Mortlake (NSW)

 Population growth drivers in Mortlake are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Mortlake's population is estimated at around 2,038.
-This reflects an increase of 84 people since the 2021 Census, which reported a population of 1,954.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mortlake's population is estimated at around 2,038 as of Feb 2026.
+This reflects an increase of 84 people (4.3%) since the 2021 Census, which reported a population of 1,954 people.
 The change is inferred from the resident population of 2,035 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
 This level of population equates to a density ratio of 8,491 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Mortlake's 4.3% growth since census positions it within 1.3 percentage points of the SA3 area (5.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.
+Over the past decade, Mortlake has demonstrated resilient growth patterns with a 7.5% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 83.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the suburb of Mortlake's population expected to reduce by 95 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 61 people.
+Anticipating future population dynamics, projections indicate a decline in overall population over this period, with the suburb of Mortlake's population expected to reduce by 99 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 59 people.

 Frequently Asked Questions - Population